Assassin's Creed Unity

 With a truly new-gen engine plus online co-op campaign action and overhauled gameplay systems across the board, Assassin’s Creed Unity looks to be the biggest shake-up for the series since it debuted in 2007.
 And with that big shift now comes a short delay to finish polishing the game for launch, and Unity will now miss its late October release date.

-Unity will instead launch on 11 November in the States for PlayStation 4 and Xbox One, and when players fire it up for the first time, they’ll be prompted to download a day-one patch that loops in even more enhancements that didn’t make it onto the disc.
+Unity will instead launch on 13 November across Europe (two days earlier in the States) for PlayStation 4 and Xbox One, and when players fire it up for the first time, they’ll be prompted to download a day-one patch that loops in even more enhancements that didn’t make it onto the disc.

 The separate Assassin’s Creed Rogue for Xbox 360 and PlayStation 3 was supposed to follow Unity’s launch by a couple weeks, but now it will release on the same date, seeing a two-day delay from its previous 11 November target.